stipple-effect/docs/preview-scripts.md

 [`< Scripting`](scripting.md)

 *Stipple Effect* has a [preview window](./preview-window.md) to give the user a secondary viewport with which to view the [project](./project.md) alongside the [workspace](./interface.md#workspace).
-By default, the preview window merely displays the project as it currently is.
+By default, the preview window merely displays the project as it is.
 However, with **preview scripts**, the user can define an algorithm that transforms the project's contents for the sake of display in the preview window.

 The script is executed every time that the user edits the project.
 An edit to the project might be a brush stroke or an [undo](./state-control.md#undo) operation or a paste action.
-However, advancing the frame index, for example, would not be considered an edit.
+However, advancing the frame index, for example, is not considered an edit.

+**Note:**

+Preview script transformations merely affect the preview. **These transformations are not applied to the project itself.** However, the results of preview script transformations can be [converted into full-fledged projects](./preview-window.md#converting-preview-script-transformations-into-projects).

 ## Contract